-Instead, she's trying to engineer a type of cooperative system, all on top of blockchain technology.
-As well as her role at Harvard, De Filippi is also chief alchemist at ethereum startup Backfeed, which already proposed a new governance system for decentralized organizations.
+Instead, she’s trying to engineer a type of cooperative system, all on top of blockchain technology.
+As part of her research at Harvard and CNRS, De Filippi has been working, for many years, on the elaboration of new governance systems for decentralized organizations, including the Backfeed protocol.

 Another problem for decentralized blockchain-based systems, a more technical one that she’s been exploring solutions for is a Sybil attack.